lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/docs/sprintbacklog/sprint1.md

 **SP1-06 — Welcome Message:**
 1. In `index.html`, check if there's a user in localStorage and display the message.
 Greetings
 ---

+### Definition of Done

+- Functionality manually tested in Netlify
+- No errors in the browser console
+- Responsive on mobile and desktop
+- Changes uploaded to GitHub and redeployed in Railway/Netlify

+---